Thanasis Deligiannis: Selected works

 Yriaeas (2010) is a composition for mixed wind ensemble, commissioned by the Asko/Schönberg Ensemble.
 The work premiered at the Conservatorium van Amsterdam, and was later performed at the Onassis Stegi and the Megaron Athens Concert Hall.

-Deligiannis' site specific performance piece, The Meal (2011), was created with Efthimis Theou at the Neolithic site of Koutroulou Magoula, Greece.
+Theou's and Deligiannis' site specific performance piece, The Meal (2011), was created at the Neolithic site of Koutroulou Magoula, Greece.
 It was later adapted for exhibition at the National Museum of Contemporary Art, Athens (EMΣT) and the Young Artists Biennial - Mediterranea 17 (Milano 2015).
 Frieze described this cross-cultural work as an “idiosyncratic narration about the history of food sourced from archaeological findings, local interviews and TV pop culture.”

 His work, re- (2018) was a music-theatre performance that premiered at Gaudeamus Festival.
-A review in The Wire described re- as a “real festival highlight,” noting its surreal staging and comparing it to “a Mediterranean Fawlty Towers reimagined by Jacques Tati and Robert Ashley.”
+The Wire described re- as a “real festival highlight,” noting its surreal staging and comparing it to “a Mediterranean Fawlty Towers reimagined by Jacques Tati and Robert Ashley.”

 Deligiannis' work ENA ENA (2021) premiered at Onassis Stegi in Athens, and was performed throughout the Netherlands and Cyprus.
 This hybrid music-theatre work stages Greek panighíria – folk rural open-air festivals – through live ensemble, electronics, and spatialized sound.
 The Greek newspaper efsyn described it as a performance that "questions of how the atmosphere of a village feast can be transferred into an art-institution setting, and whether popular Dionysian energy and high-art expression can meet.”